Latest New Jersey exchange updates

 Ultimately, the state and HHS were not able to come to a compromise on the issue.
-New Jersey forfeited the money in February 2015 when the deadline passed, and HHS officially rescinded the funds in early May.
+New Jersey forfeited the money in February 2015 when the deadline passed, and HHS officially rescinded the funds in May 2015.

 New Jersey health insurance exchange links

 New Jersey’s Official Health Insurance Marketplace

 State Exchange Profile: New Jersey

 The Henry J. Kaiser Family Foundation overview of New Jersey’s progress toward creating a state health insurance exchange.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.